Outer Banks Counseling Services - 252.564.2804

 Contact Christie McEwan at (252) 564-2804 to discover how Outer Banks Counseling Services, can assist you in your choice to better understand and lessen your struggle with anger.
 Learning to express your anger more appropriately can help you build stronger relationships and lead a healthier, more satisfying life.
 You are worth it!

-Sometimes things happen in life that make us feel defeated or lost.
+Sometimes things happen in life that makes us feel defeated or lost.
 We might wonder, “How did I get here?”
 “What happened to my dreams?”
 Maybe you have used alcohol or some other drug to help you feel better only to find that they stopped working and maybe even made a problem worse.